Volunteering in Mexico? Or spending your summer in Costa Rica and Nicaragua?

 Buenos = Good morning/afternoon/evening

 (Sounds like b-way-nos) Technically good morning is buenos dias, good afternoon is buenas tardes, and good evening is buenas noches.
-Most of the locals just shorten the 3 phrases to buenos though and you can say it anytime!
+Most of the locals just shorten the 3 phrases to buenos or buenas though and you can say it anytime!

 Buen provecho = Enjoy your meal